nats-io/nats-streaming-server/README.md

 ### Subscriptions

 A client creates a subscription on a given channel.
-Remember, there is no support for wildcard, so a subscription is really tied to one and only one channel.
+Remember, there is no support for wildcards, so a subscription is really tied to one and only one channel.
 The server will maintain the subscription state on behalf of the client until the later closes the subscription (or its connection).

 If there are messages in the log for this channel, messages will be sent to the consumer when the subscription is created.
 The server will